burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 categories:
 ---

 This is a guide to fixed price contracts and the alternative methods of delivery for software development.
-It is based on a discussion I facilitated at a Agile Perth Lunch time session.
-It was a hot topic and generated and an insightful discussion.
+It is based on a discussion I facilitated at Agile Perth.
+It was a hot topic and generated an insightful discussion.
 Thanks for everyone who took part and helped shape our understanding of this common challenge.

 ## What is a Fixed Price Contract - in a Traditional Sense